Memorial details

 - Description

 - A Celtic wheel-cross on a tapering octagonal pillar, which rests on a four-sided plinth bearing the engraved names of the World War 1 casualties.
 The plinth stands on an ornately carved hexagonal base, which bears the dedication regarding World War 1 casualties plus the dedication and names of World War 2 casualties.
-That base stands on a hexagonal concrete foundation.
+The base is now surrounded by a low chain and post fence (having formerly stood on a hexagonal concrete/paved foundation).

 - Inscription